Mongol incursions in the Holy Roman Empire: Reports of victory

 Despite the lack of contemporary evidence for a major German victory over the Mongols, the rumour that they had received such a check spread as far as Egypt, Armenia and Muslim Spain.
 It is recorded in the History of the Patriarchs of Alexandria and the Chronological History of Mekhitar of Ayrivank.
 The Flor des estoires de la terre d'Orient of Hayton of Corycus states that the duke of Austria and the king of Bohemia defeated the Mongols on the Danube and Batu drowned.
 The Liber secretorum fidelium crucis of Marino Sanudo the Elder also alludes to an Austrian victory on the Danube.
 The Kitāb al-jughrāfiyya of Ibn Saʿīd al-Maghribī records that a joint German–Hungarian army defeated the Mongols near Šibenik.
 Matthew of Paris claims that Conrad IV and his brother, King Enzo of Sardinia, defeated a Mongol army on the banks of the river Delpheos (possibly the Dnieper).

 In later Moravian historiography, the Mongol invasion of 1241 was conflated with the Hungarian invasion of 1253, which was part of the War of the Babenberg Succession.
 On the latter occasion, the Hungarian army included pagan Cumans, who were confused with Mongols.
 The Hungarians besieged Olomouc.
 They defeated a relief army before lifting the siege.
 In the Czech Chronicle of Václav Hájek (1541), the Hungarian victory before Olomouc is transformed into a defeat and the leader of the Moravians is Jaroslav of Sternberg.
-The actual lord of Sternberg Castle at the time was Zdeslav, whose son Yaroslav was probably too young to participate in military action.
+The actual lord of Sternberg Castle at the time was Zdeslav, whose son Jaroslav was probably too young to participate in military action.
 In the History of the Kingdom of Bohemia of Johannes Dubravius (1552), the siege of Olomouc is moved to 1241 and attributed to the Mongols.
-Later historians combined these accounts and transformed Yaroslav of Sternberg into a national hero who defeated the Mongols before Olomouc and killed Baidar.
+Jaroslav of Sternberg was transformed into a national hero who defeated the Mongols before Olomouc and killed Baidar in the Dvůr Králové manuscript literary hoax in the 19th century.
 In fact, Baidar was still alive in 1246.